Global Green Growth Institute Republic of Korea

 Dr. Aaslyng achieved a master degree in agriculture from the Danish Agriculture and Veterinary University (today Copenhagen University) in 1990.
 For some years, she worked at Danavl before completing her Ph.D in biochemistry at the same University.
 Since then, she has worked at the Danish Meat Research Institute.
 Her research focus is on meat quality, especially all aspects of eating quality, but also covering animal welfare.
 She co-operates with both the industry and the Universities, and has built in this way a bridge between research and the implementation of knowledge in practice.
 Furthermore, she has participated in several EU international projects amongst other about boar taint.

 Anne Maria Mullen (PhD) is a Principal Research Officer at Teagasc Food Research Centre in Ashtown, Dublin 15.
 She is currently overseeing the research programme for recovery of value from meat co-products (offal, blood etc) and a fresh meat quality research programme in close association with the meat sector.
 Her research interests also address issues relating to various aspects of meat processing (post slaughter interventions) and meat quality (technological, eating etc.).
 Her research has also focused on biochemical and molecular factors underpinning variability in meat quality and the impact of post-mortem process interventions on product quality.
 She has co-ordinated and collaborated on projects funded through EU Framework, FIRM and Enterprise Ireland.
-In addition Dr Mullen has served as Head of Department leading a staff of up to 20 comprising permanent and contract researchers, technical personnel and post-graduate students.
 Publications relate to a variety of areas including the molecular basis of meat quality, bioactives in offal and low value meat, and general meat quality.
-She regularly contributes to proposal and PhD evaluations at national and international levels and is also involved with training and information programmes in meat technology for the Irish meat industry and relevant agencies.
+She is also involved with training and information programmes in meat technology for the Irish meat industry and relevant agencies.

 Dr. Einar Risvik is a Senior Scientist at the Norwegian food research institute Nofima, after 18 years as Research Director.
 His research focus has since 2013 shifted towards tools and strategies in innovation, from an earlier focus on consumer science, sensory analysis and the use of multivariate statistics to combine data from sensory science and market research.
 Dr. Risvik was Chairman of 42nd ICoMST in Norway 1995.